 We’re not going to lie to you, it’s a seller’s market right now when it comes to the parcel shipping industry.
 However, if you follow these tips for parcel contract negotiations, you’ll be able to find mutual ground with your shipping carrier and come to an agreement that benefits everyone involved.

-You first need to go over your current contract, specifically looking at the fine print to see if you’re locked in.
+You first need to review your current contract, specifically looking at the fine print to see if you’re locked in.
 Contracts often have early termination penalties, which might cost you.
 If nothing is locking you into your contract, then everything is negotiable.

 Small parcel contract negotiation is not something you can knock out in an afternoon.
 It’s going to take weeks, if not more, to go through all the proper steps to make this process worthwhile.
 You’ll need to run through data reports, shop around to multiple carriers, and wait on approvals for special rates, all of which take time.
 If you don’t have enough time to dedicate to parcel contract management, consider hiring a professional.